HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/sectionedService.md

 - Parameter: $lid
   - Type: int
-  - Description: ID of the list entry to be updated
+  - Description: ID of the list entry to be updated.
+Stored as int(10) in the database

 - Parameter: $tabs
-  - Type: string
+  - Type: int
-  - Description: The new tab configuration string
+  - Description: The new tab configuration string.
+Stored as tinyint(1) in the database

 - Parameter: $courseid
   - Type: int
-  - Description: Course ID used in data retrieval
+  - Description: Course ID used in data retrieval.
+Stored as int(10) in the database

 - Parameter: $coursevers
-  - Type: int
+  - Type: string
-  - Description: Version of the course used in data retrieval
+  - Description: Version of the course used in data retrieval.
+Stored as varchar(8) in the database

 - Parameter: $log_uuid
   - Type: string
-  - Description: UUID used for service logging
+  - Description: Used for logging purposes

 ## Calling Methods
 - GET

 ## Output Data and Format
-- Output: array
+- Output: $array
   - Type: JSON
   - Description: Data returned by 'retrieveSectionedService_ms.php', including updated section information

-- Output: debug
+- Output: $debug
   - Type: string
   - Description: Error message if the update fails

 ## Examples of Use
-'UPDATE listentries SET tabs=?
-WHERE lid=?;'
+`UPDATE listentries SET tabs=?
+WHERE lid=?;`

 ### Microservices Used
 - getUid_ms.php